Do you struggle with writing friendly reminder emails?

 If you’re writing to a senior external partner to remind them of the upcoming event, chances are they’ll prefer a more formal approach via email.

-At the same time, reminding your team to bring their best game to the next meeting is best done via a message in a team channel in your team communication app like in the Pumble example below.
+At the same time, reminding your team to bring their best game to the next meeting is best done via a message in the channel in your team communication app, like in the Pumble example below.

 Benefits of sending reminders as DMs instead of emails

-Although our previous section offered some compelling arguments for both methods, in most cases, you’ll find DMs to be more effective and time-efficient means of sending reminder messages.
+Although our previous section offered some compelling arguments for both methods, in most cases, you’ll find that direct messages are a more effective and time-efficient way to send reminder messages.

-If you still aren’t convinced on giving DMs a try, here are the main benefits of sending reminders as DMs to help you make the switch.
+If you still aren’t convinced about giving DMs a try, here are the main benefits of sending reminders as DMs to help you make the switch.

 Benefit #1: DM reminders are more organized and streamlined

-DMs and threads replace long email chains offering a much easier insight into key message points and details.
-Moreover, when you want to send a reminder to a team, for example, one message in a team channel lets you immediately notify everyone involved, without having to CC multiple people.
+DMs and threads replace long email chains, offering a much easier insight into key message points and details.
+Moreover, when you want to send a reminder to a team, for example, one message in a team channel lets you immediately notify everyone relevant without having to CC multiple people.

 Benefit #2: DM reminders are better for urgent matters

-Unlike emails, which can land in spam or simply take people more time to notice them and respond, DMs offer a more immediate form of communication that consequently implies faster response.
+Unlike emails, which can land in spam or take people longer to notice and respond, DMs offer a more immediate form of communication, resulting in faster responses.

 Benefit #3: DM reminders are overall more effective